Skip to content

 Caching and restoring build state is a process eased by utilities provided by GitHub, in particular actions/cache and its "save" and "restore" sub-actions.
 In addition, many of the setup-like actions provided by GitHub come with built-in caching functionality, like actions/setup-node, actions/setup-java and others.

 Furthermore, there are many examples of community-driven Actions with built-in caching functionality, like ruby/setup-ruby, astral-sh/setup-uv, Swatinem/rust-cache.
-In general, most of them build on top of actions/tookit for the sake of easily integrate with GitHub cache server at Workflow runtime.
+In general, most of them build on top of actions/toolkit for the sake of easily integrate with GitHub cache server at Workflow runtime.

 This vulnerability happens when release workflows leverage build state cached from previous workflow executions, in general on top of the aforementioned actions or similar ones.
 The publication of artifacts usually happens driven by trigger events like release or events with path filters like push (e.g. for tags).

-In such scenarios, an attacker with access to a valid GITHUB_TOKEN can use it poison the repository's GitHub Actions caches.
-That compounds with the default behavior of actions/tookit during cache restorations, allowing an attacker to retrieve payloads from poisoned cache entries, hence achieving code execution at Workflow runtime, potentially compromising ready-to-publish artifacts.
+In such scenarios, an attacker with access to a valid GITHUB_TOKEN can use it to poison the repository's GitHub Actions caches.
+That compounds with the default behavior of actions/toolkit during cache restorations, allowing an attacker to retrieve payloads from poisoned cache entries, hence achieving code execution at Workflow runtime, potentially compromising ready-to-publish artifacts.

 Other resources: